Getting Started

 Handler time

-Handler time is the time each handler takes to perform the business logic.
+Handler time is the amount of time it takes for each handler to perform the business logic.
 It is recorded for each handler separately.
 It includes serialization of outgoing messages.
 Handler time does not include any database operations managed by NServiceBus.

 Processing time

-Processing time is the time it takes for an endpoint to successfully process an incoming message.
+Processing time is the amount of time it takes for an endpoint to successfully process an incoming message.
 It includes:

-- The storing of the outbox operations (if outbox is enabled)
+• storing the outbox operations (if outbox is enabled)

 Processing failures are not included in the processing time metric.